jason-lequyer/SpillOT/README.md

 - Fiji Plugin
   - Quick Start
   - How to Run in Fiji
-  - Groups UI and CSV Mask
-  - Patch Size Tips
   - Outputs
   - Command-Line Use
-  - IMC and Multiplexed Stacks
-  - Denoiser CLI
+- Denoiser
+  - Multi-channel dat
+  - 2D data
+  - Reproducibility
 - Troubleshooting
 - FAQ